Biology Links for Zoology 250

 Particularly useful sites:

-• Antarctic Underwater Field Guide (a remarkable collection of great photos, condensed summaries of biology -- with references -- for a wide range of marine protists, invertebrates, and vertebrates; a very valuable resource)
+• Antarctic Underwater Field Guide (a remarkable collection of great photos, condensed summaries of biology -- with references -- for a wide range of marine protists, invertebrates, and vertebrates; a valuable resource)

 • Animal Diversity Web (Extensive site by the University of Michigan Museum of Zoology; includes classification of some taxa down to genera)